James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Combat.md

 ### Slow Weapons

-Combatants attacking with two-handed melee weapons (and some missile weapons—as indicated in the equipment description) always act last in the round, as if they had lost initiative.
+Combatants attacking with two-handed melee weapons (and some missile weapons—as indicated in the [[Equipment]] description) always act last in the round, as if they had lost initiative.

 ### Individual Initiative (Optional Rule)